Free Wills make it even easier

 Free Wills online

 Bequeathed makes it easy to start your Will online, and complete it in a way that suits you.
 You get all the support and guidance you need to make a free online Will, including a free half an hour consultation with a solicitor.
-If you need legal advice, one of Bequeathed’s partner solicitors will give you a price for completing your Will by phone or face to face.
+If you need further legal advice, one of Bequeathed’s partner solicitors will give you a price for completing your Will by phone or face to face.
 Bequeathed operates in England, Scotland, Wales and Northern Ireland and anyone over 18 is welcome to use the service.
 The Macular Society is working with Bequeathed and other sight loss charities to make the service fully accessible.
 Start your will online here or visit bequeathed.org/macular

 Fixed price Wills with a home visit

 The Goodwill Partnership offer a discounted fixed price Will, starting with a home visit to take your instructions.
 Your Will is then drafted and checked by a solicitor and posted to you for checking, signing and witnessing.
 You would pay a fixed price for this service.

 Please note that some solicitors are able to provide a telephone appointment or a home visit to take your instructions.

 If you’d prefer to pay for your Will yourself, you can search for local solicitors on the Law Society, Law Society of Scotland, and Law Society of Northern Ireland websites, using your postcode.
 Solicitors for the Elderly, a membership organisation of solicitors specialising in issues affecting older people, is also searchable by postcode.